CFP: Conference of the SOFEIR (Société Française d’Études irlandaises) – UPDATES

 - Digital humanities

-Proposals comprising a 300-word abstract and a short bio should be sent by email to email@example.com by 1 December 2022.
+UPDATE: Proposals comprising a 300-word abstract and a short bio should be sent by email to email@example.com by 15 December 2022.

-For panel and workshop proposals, please send a short description of the panel/workshop, as well as the abstracts of all the presentations and the bios of the participants. (firstname.lastname@example.org) by December 1, 2022.
+UPDATE: For panel and workshop proposals, please send a short description of the panel/workshop, as well as the abstracts of all the presentations and the bios of the participants. (firstname.lastname@example.org) by December 15, 2022.

 Organizing committee: Hélène Lecossois and Fiona McCann, with Emilie Berthillot, Claire Dubois and Helen Penet